 International Relations

 Truth be told, the world-changing theater of international relations and foreign policy is so complex, multi-dimensional, and at odds with itself that a fully adequate understanding is always beyond reach.
-Although it may seem as if presidents, prime ministers, or autocrats just sit around in air conditioned luxury flicking their fingers to make things happen on the world stage, that is far from the actual reality.
-Always the drama of the unforeseen, the intangible, or the abnormal pokes its nose in, and even well-thought-out futures always look different than what the halls of power planned and sold to their publics.
-(I like to say that the future is known only to novelists.)
+It may seem as if presidents, prime ministers, or autocrats just sit around in air conditioned luxury understanding everything and flicking their fingers to make what they want to happen happen.
+On the world stage, however, that is far from what actually happens.
+Always the drama of the unforeseen, the intangible, or the abnormal arrives from the wings.
+Advisers, bureaucracies, and other actors play important roles.
+Even the most well-thought-out decisions always lead to the arrival of futures other than what was hoped-for in the corridors of power, not to mention what was sold to, and therefore expected by, their publics.
+Only novelists know the future.

 Interpreting the big ideas

 Now all of these big ideas have to be interpreted.
-And they are interpreted somewhat differently by different national leaders and their advisors, depending on the background theories being held.
-This is, in fact, the reason for the background theories – to interpret or explain ideas about the state, power, identity, society, etc. And it accounts for why one presidential administration’s foreign policy will diverge, sometimes widely, from another’s.
-For many decades in the West, especially in Washington, the most prominent theories have been versions of political ideologies such as realism, idealism, and neoconservatism, as well as schools of thought such as as IR constructivism and the English School (the latter chiefly in Britain).
-These theories, others too, such as their derivatives, influence how national leaders, foreign policy advisers and committees, and other decision makers in the theater give meaning to the puzzle pieces in order to picture the way they believe the international world looks and functions.
+And they are interpreted according to the background theory being used for an interpretation.
+This is, in fact, the reason for the background theories.
+Each one provides an explanatory filter through which the state, power, anarchy, identity, society, etc. is understood.
+For many decades in the West, especially in Washington, the most prominent theories have been versions of political ideologies such as realism, idealism, and neoconservatism, although schools of thought such as as IR constructivism and the English School (the latter chiefly in Britain) are making inroads (especially IR constructivism).
+These theories, or their derivatives, influence how national leaders, foreign policy advisers and their committees, think tanks, academics, and relevant others give meaning to the puzzle pieces, which in turn helps them to construct their view of the way the international world looks and functions, or should function.
+Leaders seeing through different filters will interpret issues and events somewhat differently, giving rise to different foreign policies.

 The process of understanding

-I have chosen to start the process of understanding how international relations works with a short article on “IR theory” and longer articles on political realism and idealism and neoconservatism, and how various U.S. leaders have used them to analyze international relations and shape U.S. foreign policy.
-This material was adapted and developed for this site from chapters in the new book I’m writing.
-As always, your comments are welcome on the blogs for the articles.
-(I will put more such articles on the site, such as about religious-political ideologies, as time permits.)
+I have chosen to start the process of understanding how international relations works with a short article on “IR theory” and longer articles on political realism and idealism and neoconservatism, to look at how various U.S. leaders have used these filters to analyze issues and events and shape U.S. foreign policy.
+The way leaders and their advisors really think about foreign policy decisions is largely unknown to the people who elect them.
+The material in the articles was adapted and developed exclusively for this site from chapters in the new book I’m writing on wisdom-based Christian – Muslim and U.S. – Mideast relations.